4 Last-Minute Ways to Stop Foreclosure Auction Before It Starts

 Is a deed in lieu the right move for you?

-If you’re a homeowner who values their credit score or plans to purchase another house within the next 4-6 years, then a deed in lieu may not be the best option.
-For more details, read my article Short Sale vs. Foreclosure vs. Deed in Lieu [Difference, Pros & Cons] where I described and compared both of these outcomes
+If you’re a homeowner who values your credit score or plans to purchase another house within the next 4-6 years, then a deed in lieu may not be the best option.

 On the contrary, if you’re a homeowner who is not concerned over your credit score and/or waiting an extended period of time to buy a home, then a deed in lieu may be the right choice for you.

-Again, keep in mind this option will only be available to the defaulting homeowner on a case by case basis.
+Again, keep in mind this option will only be available to the defaulting homeowner on a case-by-case basis.

 #4 Short Sale or Normal Sale